Food / Product Safety

 CFC supports stronger enforcement of food and product safety standards, country of origin labeling, and trade agreements that protect consumers, workers and the environment.

-Governor Brown received Senate Bill 969, a new law designed to save lives in home fires.
+Governor Brown signed Senate Bill 969, a new law designed to save lives in home fires.
 The Consumer Federation of California sponsored SB 969 by Senator Bill Dodd, which requires newly sold or installed electric garage door openers to be equipped with a battery backup to prevent people…

 May 25, 2017